GILT-Forum/Globalization-Strategy-Playbook/playbook.md

 One is the business unit strategy—how your organization will fit into your company structure and success in the future, and what you need to do to secure the optimal position to contribute the most.
 Imagine if your company is pivoting its monetization strategy to a new set of markets, and as a Globalization lead you need to reconfigure your team’s positioning with your stakeholders.
 How do you handle the language strategy, the market strategy, internationalization processes, etc.?
 How do you make sure you set up your company and your team for success?

-The second kind of strategy is your team strategy—what kind of team (skills, seniority, expertise) you need to have in order to support the future demand, and what career paths you need to envision for the people you plan to hire.
+The second kind of strategy is your team strategy—what kind of team (skills, seniority, expertise) you need have to support the future demand, and what career paths you need to envision for the people you plan to hire.

 Perhaps, in addition, there should be a third type of strategy—outsourcing strategy to support fluctuating demand.
 This includes how and when your vendor strategy needs to be reconsidered, made more agile, or simply re-evaluated based on ever-changing business needs.